Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

-We now explain that the inference challenges for $\widehat{\tau}-\tau$, illustrated in Figure~\ref{fig:hist}, arise primarily from the difficulty of quantifying the uncertainty in $\muhat\tr\betahat - \mu\tr\beta^*$.
-The first challenge, termed as non-regularity, results from the boundary constraint on $\beta^*$.
-Such a boundary constraint leads to $\muhat\tr\betahat - \mu\tr\beta^*$ following a mixture distribution and boundary constraints are known to lead to non-regular inference \citep[see, e.g.,][]{self1987asymptotic,andrews1999estimation,drton2009likelihood,guo2023statistical}.
-Consequently, conventional inference methods relying on asymptotic normality or the bootstrap fail to provide valid results \citep[e.g.,][]{andrews2000inconsistency}.
-In addition to the non-regularity induced by the boundary constraint on $\beta^*$, the distribution of $\muhat\tr\betahat$ can be unstable when the control units are highly correlated.
-In such cases, the constraint set $\Omega$ can be nearly flat along certain directions, so that small estimation errors in $\gamma$ or $\Sigma$ can lead to substantial perturbations in the estimated uncertainty class $\widehat{\Omega}$ in~\eqref{eq: estimator of omega}.
-More severely, if $\beta^*$ lies near the boundary of $\Omega$ and the control units are highly correlated, even slight estimation errors in $\Omega$ can cause $\betahat$ to cross between the interior and exterior of the boundary, thereby inducing non-regularity and instability simultaneously.
+We explain that the nonregular behavior of $\tauhat-\tau^*$ in Figure~\ref{fig:hist} is driven primarily by that of $\muhat\tr\betahat-\mu\tr\beta^*$.
+First, the simplex (boundary) constraint on $\beta^*$ can make the active set change across samples, which in turn yields a non-standard (typically mixture) limiting distribution for $\muhat\tr\betahat-\mu\tr\beta^*$.
+Such boundary constraints lead to non-regular asymptotics \citep[e.g.,][]{self1987asymptotic,andrews1999estimation,drton2009likelihood}.
+As a consequence, standard procedures that rely on asymptotic normality or bootstrap/sub-sampling may fail \citep[e.g.,][]{andrews2000inconsistency,wasserman2020universal, guo2023causal, xie2024repro, kuchibhotla2024hulc}.
+Second, with highly correlated controls, $\Omega$ can become nearly flat along certain directions, so small estimation errors in $\gamma$ or $\Sigma$ may lead to a substantial discrepancy between $\Omegahat$ and $\Omega$.
+When $\beta^*$ lies near the boundary of $\Omega$, such discrepancies can cause $\betahat$ to cross between regions where different constraints are active, thereby inducing both non-regularity and instability.